hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 * `actions` - (Required) Set of actions to take on a packet that matches one of the stateless rule definition's `match_attributes`.
 For every rule you must specify 1 standard action, and you can add custom actions.
 Standard actions include: `aws:pass`, `aws:drop`, `aws:forward_to_sfe`.

-* `match_attributes` - (Required) A configuration block containing criteria for AWS Vanta to use to inspect an individual packet in stateless rule inspection.
+* `match_attributes` - (Required) A configuration block containing criteria for AWS Network Firewall to use to inspect an individual packet in stateless rule inspection.
 See [Match Attributes](#match-attributes) below for details.

 ### Match Attributes